jsguides

 </script>

 The browser won’t load the module if the fetched content doesn’t match the declared hash.
-This matters most when you’re loading modules from third-party CDNs — you want to know the CDN served exactly what you expected, not a modified file.
+This matters most when you’re loading modules from third-party CDNs, since you want assurance the CDN served exactly what you expected, not a modified file.
+Subresource integrity turns the import map into a tamper-evident manifest: even if the CDN is compromised, the browser rejects mismatched files.
+Generating the hash is straightforward from the file’s actual content:

 # sha384 hash of the file